OpenSourceTreasure/No-Distraction-Dark-Mode-HTML-Webpage/README.md

 ⭐ Bonus Section ⭐

-1️⃣ Redirect to HTML pages based on the time of day
+1️⃣ Redirect to HTML pages based on time of day

 Someone may want two sets of links - one for day (work related) and one for night.
 In the below, you create two additional webpages - index-day.html and index-night.html.
 The code is currently